kb-dk/pdf-service/DEVELOPER.md

 Normally you do not need to touch the Mustache-files.

+### Tests

+The project contains "normal" unittest plus PdfTitlePageCleanerTest class.
+The latter depends on specific test files being present at the local file system, why those tests have the @Disabled annotation.
+(At least) in case of problems with apron cleaning, copy the relevant documents from the server, and run those tests also.

 ## Release procedure

 1. Review that the `version` in `pom.xml` is fitting. `pdf-service` uses